firefox-devtools/debugger/docs/local-development.md

 1. [yarn link](https://yarnpkg.com/lang/en/docs/cli/link/)
 2. create a local version with **npm pack** and [yarn add](https://yarnpkg.com/lang/en/docs/cli/add/#toc-adding-dependencies)
 3. change the file directly in the debugger's `node_modules` directory.

-### FAQ

-#### Why not JSX

-The reason is largely historical.
-Devtools historically has been developed inside the browser [1](https://dxr.mozilla.org/mozilla-central/source/devtools/client/debugger/debugger-view.js).
-The advantage of this approach is devtools could be written with ES6 and modules without a build step.

-When we started the Debugger, we were not sure if we would keep webpack and the website workflow and did not want to re-write the JSX to raw JS.

-Now that we *have* decided that working in github with webpack has a lot of benefits we could switch to JSX.
-We are open to switching if someone could help us do it, join the [discussion here](https://github.com/devtools-html/debugger.html/issues/1747).

 ### Errors